CamaraLab/CAJAL/docs/what-is-cajal.rst

 Cajal also provides visualization tools for the user to interpret the results of the Gromov-Wasserstein distance computation.

-Cajal is written and developed by the `Camara Lab <https://camara-lab.org/>` at the University of Pennsylvania.
+Cajal is written and developed by the `Cámara Lab <https://camara-lab.org/>` at the University of Pennsylvania.